Membership Geeks

 You may be able to create landing pages and sales pages using your current WordPress theme, however you’ll likely need something extra to create a page with some additional pizazz.

-If you’re not already familiar then a typical landing page will have your normal theme elements, such as the header, navigation and footer areas, removed so that there are no distractions from the page contents.
+If you’re not already familiar, a typical landing page will have your normal theme elements, such as the header, navigation and footer areas removed, so that there are no distractions from the page contents.

 We personally use Thrive Content Builder now, but have used all the alternatives listed above too at one point or another.